thaipham98/Set-Game/README.md

 ## Usage

-1. Clone this Github repo or download the zip file.
+1. Clone this Github repo or download the zip file at https://github.com/thaipham98/Set-Game.
 2. Open terminal of choice and cd into the Set-Game directory.
 3. Cd into source folder: